symeneses/MLS-C01/4_implementation/Security.md

 - **Actions that need user permissions:** CreateTrainingJob, CreateModel, CreateEndpointConfig, CreateTransformJob, CreateHyperParameterTuningJob, CreateNotebookInstance and UpdateNotebookInstance
 - **Predefined policies:** AmazonSageMakerReadOnly, AmazonSageMakerFullAccess, AdministratorAccess and DataScientist

+SageMaker does not support Resource-Based Policies.
+To control access to a resource, `IAM policies` can  be created with a `ResourceTag` condition.

 ## Amazon Virtual Private Cloud (Amazon VPC) & SageMaker

 Enable execution of resources into a private virtual network.
 Inside a VPC, subnets can be created to add more layers of security.